Locations:

 When should I know the results of my kidney scan?

 A nuclear medicine technologist or radiologist reviews the results of your renal scan.
 Then, they send a report to your healthcare provider.
-Your healthcare provider will contact you to discuss findings and next steps in your treatment.
+Your healthcare provider will contact you to discuss the findings and any next steps in your treatment.

 A note from Cleveland Clinic